NLnetLabs/routinator/doc/manual/source/interactive.rst

 get the latest information.
 If you would like a result from the current cache, you can use the :option:`--noupdate` option.

-Here is an example selecting VRPs related to a specific ASN, produced in JSON
+Here is an example selecting VRPs related to a specific ASN, produced in :term:`json` format:
-format:

 .. code-block:: text